 I have significant industry experience in this area, as well as pertinent philosophical expertise, and Fiona Macpherson and I have attracted significant funding in support of XR projects including: Project Mobius and our RSE Network concerning Augmented Reality (the latter with Derek Brown and Ben Colburn).

 In September 2017, I took up the post of Lord Kelvin Adam Smith fellow in Virtual and Augmented Reality at the University of Glasgow.
-We will be seeking collaborators in academia and in industry in our ongoing Immersive Technology project.
-To get in touch, please email vrar-lab AT glasgow.ac.uk.
+In Summer 2022 I will revert to a standard role within Philosophy at Glasgow.

 (* for peer review)

 "Autonomy and Immersive Technology" with Ben Colburn

 "Virtual Fictionalism and the puzzle of virtual theft" with Nathan Wildman

 *2018 Salzburg workshop on Fiction and the Law.

 "Virtual Reality: Digital or Fictional" with Nathan Wildman

 "Virtual Reality in Teaching"

 2017 Philosophy of Virtual and Augmented Reality Workshop, Glasgow